davidheineman/traces/README.md

     - for different amounts of GPT OSS reasoning?
     - for different tasks?
     - for the subset of tasks with lots of tokens? a small amount of tokens?

+- Different properties of traces
+    - what % is spent developing towards the correct answers? compared to computation that is effectively thrown away?
+    - how many tokens in is the final answer suggested? (i.e., how long is spent checking the answer?)
+    - can we split "active computation" into computation for the original answer vs. checking the answer?